 Management of the business and the execution of the company's strategy are subject to a number of risks.
-The key business risks affecting the company are considered to relate to raw material prices, currency exposure, customer retention and fulfilment risk and impact of Brexit.
+The key business risks affecting the company are considered to relate to customer retention and fulfillment risk and the impact of Brexit.

-- Customer retention and fulfilment risk: The company has contracts with key customers.
+- Customer retention and fulfillment risk: The company has contracts with key customers.
 The loss of a contract with a key customer could significantly impact the company's revenue.
-The company closely monitors its key customers and continually seeks new ways to enhance the commercial relationship while investing in people and fixed assets to meet its customers' needs.
+The company closely monitors its key customers and continually seeks new ways to enhance the commercial relationship whilst investing in people and fixed assets to meet its customers' needs.
 The company also continues to seek new customers. - Brexit: The UK left the EU on 31 January 2020 and the transition period ended on 31 December 2020, in which time the UK and EU negotiated additional arrangements and concluded the "Trade and Cooperation Agreement".

-The director has considered the impact on the company regarding the agreed exit terms within the agreement and wider regulatory and legal implications within these statutory financial statements and will continue to do so.
+The director has considered the impact on the company regarding the agreed exit terms within the agreement and wider regulatory and legal implications within these statutory financial statements and will continue to do so